czottmann/linearis/docs/files.md

 # Files Catalog

-The zco-linear-cli project follows a clean, modular structure with TypeScript source files organized by function.
+Linearis project follows a clean, modular structure with TypeScript source files organized by function.
 The codebase separates concerns into command handlers, optimized GraphQL service layers, and type definitions, making it easy to locate functionality and understand system relationships.